Creating, devising, and imagining forms through live, digital and mixed theatrics

 Heather Barfield has an extensive background in theater history, criticism, theory, and practice.
 She received her Ph.D. in Performance as Public Practice from the University of Texas at Austin.
 She also holds a M.A. in Performance Studies from New York University’s Tisch School of the Arts, and a B.A. in Anthropology from UT Austin.
 Throughout her career, she has worked as performer, director, producer, writer and arts administrator in the Austin, Texas theater and arts communities.
-Barfield has been a vital member of VORTEX Repertory Theatre for 28 years and currently serves as Associate Artistic and Development Director.
+Barfield is a 28-year company member of VORTEX Repertory Theatre and has served as Associate Artistic and Development Director.

 Barfield’s theatrical credits include the creation and direction of VORTEX’s Wake for the Dark Poet (B. Iden Payne Award for Outstanding Production of a Drama) and her direction of Machinal for VORTEX’s Summer Youth Theatre (B. Iden Payne Award for Outstanding Production of Theatre for Youth).
 She has performed locally in critically acclaimed shows including VORTEX’s Dark Goddess, Rude Mech’s Dionysus in ’69, and Rubber Repertory’s The Casket of Passing Fancy.